taonix/JavaUtils/README.md

 # JavaUtils - Open source Java Class

 Hello everyone, welcome to JavaUtils !
-A simple java class for your all projects !
+It's a simple java class for your all projects !

 **FAQ :**